lorikayman/RebisTheory/memorandum.md

 - Apocrea and Apocrean Realm;
 - Clockworks, the Core, Architect and gremlins.

 We believe we have identified their respective themes, alchemical and eldritch motifs, and **much more**.
-Most importantly, we present a **cohesive, complete system, to which entirety of Cradle's cosmology abides**. _As one gremlin had warned, and as we followed the admonition,_ we discovered a tragic history of multiple long gone factions with Cradle at the center of the convergence.
+Most importantly, we present a **cohesive, complete system, to which entirety of Cradle's cosmology and metaphysics abides**. _As one gremlin had warned, and as we followed the admonition,_ we discovered a tragic history of multiple long gone factions with Cradle and Undercorp at the center of the convergence, as the planet-scale failed attempt to create the alchemical Great Work.

 Considering the scale of the document, be rest assured, — our biotechs are ~~outsourcing to Undercorp~~ already working on the video presentation.